jarrydcarelse/jarrydcarelse/README.md

 ---

-## 🔥 What I’m Working on Right Now
+##  What I’m Currently Working On
-- Expanding SmartCoach with more advanced plan generation
+- Expanding SmartCoach with better plan generation
-- Improving UI animations using Reanimated
+- Improving animations and gestures in React Native
-- Getting more comfortable with TypeScript across React Native
+- Strengthening my TypeScript workflow
-- Exploring more AI-driven mobile features
+- Exploring more AI-driven features for mobile apps

 ---

-## 📫 Get in Touch
+## Get in Touch
-Let’s collaborate or chat about development, design, or AI-driven apps.
+Let’s collaborate or chat about development, UI/UX, or building mobile apps and AI tools.
 **Email:** 221267@virtualwindow.co.za